Dentin: Regional variations in dentin structure and composition

 The different regions in dentin can be recognized due to their structural differences.
 The outermost layer, known as the mantle dentin layer, is found in the crown of the tooth.
-It can and can be identified by the presence of various characteristics, including collagen fibres found perpendicular to the enamel-dentin junction and it is slightly less mineralized (by approximately 5%, compared to the enamel.
+It can be identified by the presence of various characteristics, including collagen fibres found perpendicular to the enamel-dentin junction and it is slightly less mineralized (by approximately 5%, compared to the enamel.
 The dentin undergoes mineralization in the presence of matrix vesicles ("hydroxyapatite-containing, membrane-enclosed vesicles secreted by odontoblasts, osteoblasts, and some chondrocytes; believed to serve as nucleation centers for the mineralization process in dentin, bone, and calcified cartilage.")
 The dentinal tubules in this region branch profusely.

-In the root of the tooth there are two morphologically distinguishable outer layers: the hyaline layer on the periphery of dentin and the granular layer of Tomes beneath this.
+In the root of the tooth there are two morphologically distinguishable outer layers: the hyaline layer on the periphery of dentin and Tomes granular layer beneath this.
 The granular layer has a dark, granular appearance which occurs due to the branching and looping back of dentinal tubules in this region.
 This appearance, specific to root dentin, is possibly due to differences in the rates of formation of coronal and root dentin.
 The hyaline layer, which has an obscure origin, is a clear layer, unlike the granular layer, with a width of up to 20μm.
 It can have clinical significance during periodontal regeneration.

 Circumpulpal dentin forms the majority of the dentin and is generally constant in structure.
 Peripherally, mineralization can be seen to be incomplete, whereas centrally the mineralizing front shows ongoing mineralizing.

 The innermost layer of dentin is known as predentin, and is the initial dentin matrix that is laid down prior to mineralization.
 It can be distinguished by its pale color when stained with haematoxylin and eosin.
 The presence of odontoblastic processes here allows the secretion of matrix components.
 Predentin can be 10-40μm in width, depending on its rate of deposition.

+Microstructure and crack propagation

+During the dentinogenesis process, the odontoblast cells retreat from the DEJ to the outer lining of the pulp, leaving behind microtubules filled with cytoplasmic extensions and depositing intertubular dentin (ITD) in its place.
+ITD comprises the bulk of the dentin and, similarly to bone, is a matrix composite of tablet-shaped hydroxyapatite nanoparticles wrapped around collagen fibers.
+The mineralized collagen fibers are arranged in layers oriented perpendicular to the direction of the dentin microtubules which are lined with peritubular dentin (PTD), a 1-2 μm thick layer of hydroxyapatite tablets with no preferred orientation and lacks any supporting collagen fibers.

+The hydroxyapatite tablets within the ITD were found to be compressed along the crystallographic c-axis due to tight interaction between the tablets and the collagen fiber.
+Tablets aligned parallel with the collagen fibers experience a significant increase in compressive stress of around 90 MPa and, for crack formation to occur, tensile stresses must first overcome this residual compressive stress.
+Since typical mastication stresses do not exceed 40 MPa, the ITD prevents cracks from forming during normal daily use and helps deflect cracks perpendicular to the dentin tubule and away from the pulp.